Guilucand/bitbound-rs/README.md

 # bitbound-rs

-A Rust crate for safe, efficient array access with boundary protection.
+A Rust crate for safe, efficient array access with compile time boundary protection.

 ## Overview